ameyaranadee/restoreviews/README.md

 Associate users and comments
 Save author's name to a comment automatically
-##Users + Campgrounds
+##Users + Restaurants

-Prevent an unauthenticated user from creating a campground Save username+id to newly created campground
+Prevent an unauthenticated user from creating a restaurant Save username+id to newly created restaurant
 TODOS

 Add "back" redirect to login